Guohaoliu66/Freshwater-beta-diversity/README.md

 ## Note
-All "raw_data" and the `output_file` directory will be made publicly available upon acceptance of the manuscript.
+The `raw_data` and the `output_file` directory will be made publicly available upon acceptance of the manuscript.
 At this stage, these data is shared solely for peer review.